roscopeco/anos/docs/IPC.md

 Messages **must** be replied to in order to unblock their senders.

-Returns the message cookie as a convenience, strictly for local accounting purposes.
+Returns a `SyscallResult` with `type` indicating success/failure.
+On success, the `value` field contains the message cookie as a convenience for local accounting.
 From the point of view of the system, after this function returns the given cookie will be invalid and must not be reused.

 ### Call interfaces